Industry Specification Group (ISG) Experiential Networked Intelligence (ENI) Activity Report 2020

 Our Industry Specification Group on Experiential Networked Intelligence (ISG ENI) develops standards that use AI mechanisms to assist in the management and orchestration of the network.
 ENI focuses on improving the operator experience, by adding closed-loop AI mechanisms based on context-aware, metadata-driven policies to more quickly recognize and incorporate new and changed knowledge, and hence to make actionable decisions.

-By developing standards that use AI mechanisms to recognize new or changed knowledge – and thus make actionable decisions for operators – the work of ENI enables an efficient, intelligence-based deployment of SDN and NFV which will in turn assist the management and orchestration of the network.
+By developing standards that use AI mechanisms to recognize new or changed knowledge – and thus make actionable decisions for operators – the work of ENI enables an efficient intelligence-based assistance to SDN and NFV deployments which will in turn manage and orchestrate the network.

 The group accordingly considers ENI related issues including architecture, AI, security and Proof of Concept (PoC) frameworks, while coordinating activities with other entities, both internal to ETSI and external.

 In 2020 ISG ENI published revisions of three existing Group Specifications: